The Two RV Gypsies: Full-Time RVers

 Big boulders on the Rock Garden trail Big boulders on the Rock Garden trail

-SURPRISE!
-Lee's cell phone rang.
+Below: SURPRISE!
+Lee Duquette's cell phone rang.
 It was John and Renee calling.
-The two RV Gypsies were in shock that they had cell service up on top of these rocks, when they didn't get cell service most of the time in campgrounds, or while driving.
+(This was the first time they called during any trips, so far) The two RV Gypsies were in shock that they had cell service up on top of these rocks, when they did not get cell service most of the time in campgrounds, or while driving.

 Lee's cell phone rang Lee's cell phone rang